-Human resource development is the key for team building, and President Nojima is currently devoting 70-80% of his time to human resource development.
+Human resource development is the key for team building.
+President Nojima has been devoting 70-80% of his time to human resource development.
 Opportunities for all the staff to get together and listen to plan announcements for discussion have increased from once a year to three times a year.
 Part-time and other non-regular employees as well as regular employees engage in dialogue to directly discuss the ideas of the top management.